 Time of publication

-14.23 The date on which an FOI applicant is given access may be later than the date of the decision to grant access (see Part 3 of these Guidelines).
-Before giving access, an agency or minister can require that a charge be paid (s 11A(1)(b) and Charges Regulations reg 11(1)).
-The agency or minister must also be satisfied that all opportunities for review by third parties have run out and that the decision to grant access still stands or was confirmed (ss 26A(4), 26AA(4), 27(7) and 27A(6)).
+14.31 The date on which an FOI applicant is given access may be later than the date of the decision to grant access (see Part 3 of these Guidelines).
+Before giving access, an agency or minister can require a charge to be paid (s 11A(1)(b) of the FOI Act and s 11(1) of the Freedom of Information (Charges) Regulations 2019 (Charges Regulations)).
+The agency or minister must also be satisfied that all opportunities for review by third parties have run out and that the decision to grant access stands or was affirmed (ss 26A(4), 27(7) and 27A(6)).

-14.24 The date on which an FOI applicant is given access may vary according to the method by which access is given.
-For example, it is probable that a document sent by email to an FOI applicant was received on the same day.
-If a document is instead sent by post it is presumed (unless the contrary is known) to have been received on the day it would be delivered in the ordinary course of post (Acts Interpretation Act 1901s 29).
+14.32 The date on which an FOI applicant is given access may vary according to the method by which access is given.
+For example, it is probable that a document sent by email will be received on the same day.
+If a document is sent by post it is presumed (unless the contrary is known) to have been received on the day it would be delivered in the ordinary course of post (s 29 Acts Interpretation Act 1901).

-14.28 The Information Commissioner’s function of investigating complaints about agency FOI administration (s 70) can include complaints about the timing of disclosure log publication.
-For more information, see [14.71] and Part 11 of these Guidelines.
+14.38 The Information Commissioner’s function of investigating complaints about agency FOI administration (s 70) can include complaints about the timing of disclosure log publication.
+For more information, see [14.75] and Part 11 of these Guidelines.

 Design and contents of the disclosure log

-14.30 A disclosure log has essentially three parts:
+14.40 Essentially, a disclosure log has 3 parts:

 - the log (or table) published on an agency’s or minister’s website, listing the information that is available for public access